danilop/yas3fs/README.md

 The `path` is the relative path of the file system (`/` corresponding to the mount point) and doesn't include any S3 path (i.e. prefix) as given in the `--url` option.

-To change the size of the cache on all nodes, e.g. to bring it from 1GB (the current default) to 10GB, you can publish (the size is in MB as in the corresponding command line option):
+To change the size of the memory cache on all nodes, e.g. to bring it from 1GB (the current default) to 10GB, you can publish (the size is in MB as in the corresponding command line option):

-    [ "all", "cache", "size", 10240 ]
+    [ "all", "cache", "mem", 10240 ]

+To change the size of the disk cache on all nodes, e.g. to bring it from 10GB (the current default) to 1TB, you can publish (the size is in MB as in the corresponding command line option):

+    [ "all", "cache", "disk", 1048576 ]

 To change the buffer size used to download the content (and make it available for reads) from the default of 10MB (optimized for a full download speed) to 256KB (optimized for a streaming service) you can use (the size is in KB, as in the corresponding command line option):